 I highly recommend to set up your eBay item description by source via the template settings.

-The year 2019 in DSM Tool is a lot about your buyer’s experience.
+In recent years our goal in DSM Tool is similar to eBay’s, our focus is all about your buyer’s experience.
 The VeRO scanner may help you prevent VeRO strikes.
 The Auto Order may help you ensure order fulfillment on time.
-The new messages center layout can help you chat with your customers easily, providing them with a top-level service.
+The new messages center layout can help you chat with your customers easily, providing them with top-level service.
 We add the new suppliers on a weekly base and customized settings per source can be easily set up.
-Our team is available 24/7, and we will release the most requested feature of supporting item variations very soon as well.

 We wish to set an example, the center of your business is your end buyers, the center of our business is you.
 What are your tips for enhancing the buyers’ experience on eBay?
 Share them in the comments below and help the drop shipping community thrive!